rsksmart/devportal-1.0/rif/rns/architecture/definitive-resolver.md

 ### Multi calling

-This method allows to update more than one record in a single transaction or retrive more than one record in a single call.
+This method allows to update more than one record in a single transaction or retrieve more than one record in a single call.

 ```
 function multicall(bytes[] calldata data) external returns(bytes[] memory results);